cnabio/cnab-spec/101-bundle-json.md

 - A specification of which parameters MAY be overridden, and how those are to be validated
 - A list of credentials (name and desired location) that the application needs
 - An OPTIONAL description of custom actions that this bundle implements
+- A list of outputs (name, type and location) that the application produces

 The `bundle.json` is also known as a _thin bundle_.
 Bundles come in two formats: thick and thin.
 Read more about thick and thin bundles in the [bundle formats section](104-bundle-formats.md).